oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [The timer is canceled if the corresponding acknowledgement packet is received.
 The Client or Gateway MUST retransmit the Packet after T~retry~ has passed or]{.mark} [close]{.mark} [the Virtual Connection.]{.mark}

-[If a Packet can be retransmitted it MUST NOT be sent using a Broadcast address.]{.mark}
+[If a Packet can be retransmitted it MUST be sent using a Unicast address.]{.mark}

 [If a Packet is retransmitted it MUST be identical to the previously transmitted Packet, the PROTECTION encapsulation need not be identical.]{.mark}